The Middle of Nowhere

 "Oops."
 Finn muttered as Jake leapt through the hatch.
 Just as he started to climb through after him, however, he was stopped by the sound of someone hurriedly trying to climb down the ladder into his workshop.

 "Wait a minute!"
 A thin woman in a loose-fitting alliance uniform landed unsteadily beside the ladder and quickly turned to Finn.

 Private Sherle Mannon was a relatively new fixture to the station, having only arrived a scarce two years ago.
 Barely out of training, the only reason she was there was to satisfy some obscure Alliance treaty that no one remembered anymore.
 Technically, she was supposed to be keeping an eye out for trouble, but as it was, she controlled the station's communications array.
-Finn really didn't mind; she was almost as good at patching up the floating heap of junk as he was.
-She seemed nice enough, if a bit harried.
-She also refused to abandon her uniform for more conventional clothes; it seemed silly to Finn, but he ultimately respected her choice.
+Finn really didn't mind; in addition to being human and more than passing fair, she was almost as good at patching up the floating heap of junk as he was.
+She seemed nice enough, if a bit tightly-wound; she insisted on wearing her uniform even though they hadn't serviced an Alliance vessel since her shuttle dropped her off.
+It seemed silly to Finn, but he ultimately respected her choice.

 "What's up?"
 Finn asked her as she straightened her uniform.